marcopeg/marcopeg.github.io/content/posts/2019/0716-postgres-per-user-encryption/postgres-per-user-encryption.md

 ## Conclusions

-It is definetly not difficult to apply a basic encryption protection on the data that we save in our database.
+It is definitely not difficult to apply basic encryption protection on the data that we save in our database.

 The level of security that we can handle with the ideas from this article will guarantee that I can not access my user's data.
-I am definetly not capable of brute-forcing that :-)
+I am definitely not capable of brute-forcing that :-)

 Among other safety checks that you may want to look into there are:

-- disk level encryption
+- enable disk-level encryption
-- restrict access to ssl connections
+- restrict access to _SSL_ connections
-- white listing client's IPs
+- whitelisting client's IPs
 - run your database in a private network
-- (I'm sure there are plenty of stuff that I don't know...)
+- (I'm sure there is plenty of stuff that I don't know...)

 Please, use the comments below to let me know what you think, and to suggest improvements to this article!